siya9/Siya-Pizza-Pantry/README.md

 A modern, animated inventory management web application built with Next.js 15, featuring a clean UI, smooth interactions, and responsive layouts.
 The interface includes subtle micro-animations for buttons, form transitions, modal openings, and page loading states.

+At this stage, the application uses typed mock data and in-memory state management to simulate real inventory behavior (create, update, delete, adjust quantity, audit trail).
+This allows all screens, validations, loading/error states, and user flows to be implemented and reviewed without prematurely locking in backend or schema decisions.

+The frontend architecture is intentionally designed to be backend-ready.
+All data access is abstracted behind service layers, making it straightforward to replace the mock layer with a real MongoDB-backed API (or any other datastore) in a future phase without refactoring the UI.
+This approach reduces unnecessary complexity for an early-stage build while preserving a clear upgrade path to MongoDB when server-side persistence becomes part of the scope.

 ## 🚀 Tech Stack

 - **Framework:** Next.js 15 (App Router)